U.S. Stock Futures Rally After Worst Week in Almost Two Months

 Fresh data Monday showed Japan's economy, the world's third-largest after the U.S. and China, fell into a recession in the first quarter.
 The economy shrank an annualized 3.4% in the three months ended March 31 after a 7.3% contraction in the previous quarter.
 Economists expect Japan's economy to shrink by an annualized 20% or more this quarter as the pandemic keeps tourists away and depresses spending by households and companies.

 Commodity markets built on last week's rallies.
-Gold futures rose 0.9%, rising for a fifth consecutive session, and putting the metal on course for a multiyear settling high.
+Gold futures rose nearly 1%, rising for a fifth consecutive session, and putting the metal on course for a multiyear settling high.

 Write to Anna Isaac at anna.isaac@wsj.com and Chong Koh Ping at chong.kohping@wsj.com